Climate Transition Plan (CTP)

 Companies need a CTP to meet regulatory requirements such as the CSRD, address the expectations of banks, investors, and insurance companies, and strengthen their market position vis-à-vis customers and partners.

-3. What does a Climate Transition Plan cover?
+3. What does a Climate Transition Plan include?

 4. For which companies is a Climate Transition Plan relevant?